 because of the dramatic tire distortion visible --- compare the top left of the tire with the bottom.

 Skilton's Garlits Look-Alike car

 in the pits, named 'Second Revolution', in which Clive hit the UK's

 first-ever 200mph terminal speed.
 The dragster was later run in

 the Pro Comp class by Steve Read.

 to Peter Cozens for identifying this low-slung screamer shown

-A very patient young woman there; does this guy appreciate how fortunate he is?
+A very patient young woman there; does the guy appreciate how fortunate he is?
 It

 was built and raced by a young man named Adrian Reynard from